 Cycle to Work Schemes

-... to mention 3 of many
+... to mention some of many.

 - How does this work?